Information for students from Japan

 Please note that students with an associate degree from Japan will be considered for both year 1 and year 2 entry.
 However, Associate Degree holders with three to five years of related work experience, may be considered for the Postgraduate Foundation Programme.

-For information on applying to study for a undergraduate course at Queen Mary, please refer to undergraduate study.
+For information on how to apply for a postgraduate programme at Queen Mary, please refer to postgraduate study.